XanaduAI/Xanadu-Quantum-Codebook/nodes/I.13/Lesson.md

 ***Exercise I.13.1.*** As we did for the $CNOT$, compute the action of controlled-$Z$ on the computational basis states.
-Do this for two cases: first qubit control / second qubit target, and second qubit control / first qubit target.
+Do this for two cases: for the first qubit as control and the second qubit as target, and for the second qubit as control and first qubit as target.
 What do you notice about these two cases?

 <details>